Transformative works of light for sacred, historic, and contemplative spaces

 2009: Dawn & Dusk.
 Performance Art.
 London.

-Designing and making artworks using glass for both sacred and secular buildings and for art collectors.
+Designing and creating artworks in glass for sacred and secular buildings and private collectors.

-UKCP-accredited psychotherapist and supervisor with well over 10,000 clinical hours of experience.
+UKCP-accredited psychotherapist and supervisor with over 20,000 clinical hours.

 EDUCATION